-Noah’s family included his wife along with their three sons and three daughters-in-law.
+Noah’s family included his wife, along with their three sons and three daughters-in-law.

 Some scholars say this confusing verse probably talks about false teachers who insult angels.
-Others say the vague language could mean the false teachers insult spirit beings that are bad angels—demons.
+Others say the vague language could mean the false teachers insult spirit beings that are bad angels— demons.

-Balaam was a pagan prophet who shows up in Numbers 22-23.
-King Balak of Moab, in what is now the country of Jordan, hired him to put a hex on Moses and the approaching Israelites, to keep them out of his kingdom.
+Balaam was a pagan prophet who shows up in Numbers 22—23.
+King Balak of Moab, in what is now the country of Jordan, hired him to put a hex on Moses and the approaching Israelites to keep them out of his kingdom.
 The Israelites wanted to pass through peacefully, on their way to their promised homeland in what is now Israel and Palestinian Territories.
 Women of Moab later lured the Israelite men into idol rituals involving sex sins (Numbers 25).
-Moses blamed it on Balaam’s invitation to worship the god Baal Peor (Numbers 31:16).
+Moses blamed those actions on Balaam’s invitation to worship the god Baal Peor (Numbers 31:16).